Smooth profinite groups, I: geometrizing Kummer theory: -torsors and Yoneda extensions.

 \begin{defi} Let $X$ be a nonempty $G$-affine space.
-An affine automorphism of the shape for some $y,z \in X$, will be called a translation, and simply denoted by " $y-z$". \\ We denote by $\overrightarrow X \subset \Aut(X)$ the (abelian) subgroup of translations.
+An affine automorphism of the shape for some $y,z \in X$, will be called a translation, and will be denoted by ` $y-z$'. \\ We denote by $\overrightarrow X \subset \Aut(X)$ the (abelian) subgroup of translations.
 It comes naturally equipped with the structure of a $(G,A)$-module. \end{defi}

 \begin{rem} We have $y-z=y'-z' \in \overrightarrow X$ iff $y-z+z'=y' \in X.$ \end{rem} \begin{lem} Let $X$ be an nonempty $G$-affine space over $A$.
 Then $X$ is naturally endowed with the structure of a $(G,\overrightarrow{X})$-torsor.\\ Conversely, let $M$ be a $(G,A)$-module, and let $X$ be a $(G,M)$-torsor.
-Then, $X$ is naturally endowed with the structure of a (nonempty) $G$-affine space over $A$, having $\overrightarrow{X}=M$. \end{lem} \begin{dem} This is clear. \end{dem}
+Then, $X$ is naturally endowed with the structure of a (nonempty) $G$-affine space over $A$, having $\overrightarrow{X}=M$. \end{lem} \begin{dem} This is clear. \end{dem} \quad\\

 The next Lemma is an adaptation of the usual construction, in classical real affine geometry, which provides a canonical embedding of an $n$-dimensional affine space, as an affine hyperplane inside an $(n+1)$-dimensional vector space.